 Foodie Holidays in Kenya

-The local cuisine usually consists of a lightly-spiced meat-based stew eaten with rice, ugali (stiff maize porridge or chapati (a flat Indian-style bread).
-In coastal towns and around the great lakes, whole fried or grilled fish is often available.
+The local cuisine usually consists of a lightly-spiced meat-based stew eaten with rice, ugali (stiff maize porridge), or chapati, a flat Indian-style bread.
+Whole fried or grilled fish is often available in coastal towns and around the great lakes.
 The distinctive Swahili cuisine of the coast makes generous use of coconut milk and is far spicier than other Kenyan food.